ServiceStackApps/typescript-redux/README.md

 var source = new EventSource("/event-stream?channels=home");
 ```

-Then we use ss-utils `handleServerEvents` jQuery function to connect to the event stream and handle any events.
+Then we use ss-utils `handleServerEvents()` jQuery function to connect to the event stream and handle any events.
-The first 4 events are automatically published by ServiceStack Server Events to notify when:
+The first 4 events are automatically available by ServiceStack, for notifying when:

   - **onConnect** - you've connected to the server event stream
-  - **onJoin** - a user has joined a channel you've subscribed to
+  - **onJoin** - a user has joined a channel you're subscribed to
-  - **onLeave** - a user has left a channel you've subscribed to
+  - **onLeave** - a user has left a channel you're subscribed to
   - **onUpdate** - an existing user has changed the channels they've subscribed to

 The remaining handlers are for application events used in this example to handle when:

   - **getState** - we're requested for our current state
-  - **onState** - the user we've connected to responds with their state
+  - **onState** - the user we're connected to responds with their state
   - **onState** - the user we're connected to publishes an action

 ```typescript